open-telemetry/semantic-conventions/docs/http/http-metrics.md

 **[5]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

 **[6]:** See [Setting `server.address` and `server.port` attributes](/docs/http/http-spans.md#setting-serveraddress-and-serverport-attributes).
+> **Warning**
-> **Warning**: since this attribute may be based on HTTP headers, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.
+> Since this attribute may be based on HTTP headers, opting in to it may allow an attacker
+> to trigger cardinality limits, degrading the usefulness of the metric.

 **[7]:** See [Setting `server.address` and `server.port` attributes](/docs/http/http-spans.md#setting-serveraddress-and-serverport-attributes).
+> **Warning**
-> **Warning**: since this attribute may be based on HTTP headers, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.
+> Since this attribute may be based on HTTP headers, opting in to it may allow an attacker
+> to trigger cardinality limits, degrading the usefulness of the metric.

 **[8]:** The scheme of the original client request, if known (e.g. from [Forwarded](https://developer.mozilla.org/docs/Web/HTTP/Headers/Forwarded), [X-Forwarded-Proto](https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Forwarded-Proto), or a similar header).
 Otherwise, the scheme of the immediate peer request.